aohorodnyk/aohorodnyk.com/content/blog/2021-07-03-mime-headers.md

 ```

 # Conclusion
-Let's try to not forget about `Accept` header, event if this feature is not implemented in current framework.
+Let's try not to forget about the `Accept` header even if this feature is not implemented in the current framework.